Updated: Mar 24

 To conclude, everything on this album is good to great, and I really do enjoy everything and it's a standout Griselda project of 2020.
 The production is solid, the rapping gives us an enjoyable listen and Benny delivered and it's definitely a contender for top 10 of the year.
 There's a more accessible sound than usual, and he played it relatively safe but even so it's still great from start to finish.
 The skits at the end of certain tracks as well were very enjoyable, whether funny or interesting they always provided entertainment.

-FAVOURITE TRACKS: One Way Flight, Famous, Timeless, New Streets, Over the Limit, Thank God I Made It, War Paint, Legend
+FAVOURITE TRACKS: One Way Flight, Famous, Timeless, Thank God I Made It, War Paint, Legend